The Admissions Team

 I studied Natural Sciences at Cambridge, and stayed on to do a PhD in Psychology.
 I spent the next 10 years working at the Universities of Leicester, Warwick, and Essex, before returning to Cambridge in 2014.
 I am the Director of Studies in Psychological and Behavioural Sciences at Trinity Hall and am a University Senior Lecturer in the Department of Psychology, where my research focuses on human judgment and decision-making.
 I hope to encourage bright students from all backgrounds to apply to Cambridge, and am deeply committed to ensuring that the admissions process is as fair as possible.

 Miss Vicky Mills

-I studied Natural Sciences at Cambridge and have been working in Admissions at Trinity Hall since 2004.
+I studied Natural Sciences at Newnham College, specialising in Zoology in my final year.
+I loved being a student at Cambridge and have been working in Admissions at Trinity Hall since 2004.
 My role is to communicate with applicants, arrange interviews and handle the administrative side of admissions.
 I am also happy to answer questions about admissions by email.

 Ms Helena Blair